Healthy Juices To Drink During Pregnancy

 Are There Any Fruits You Should Avoid During Pregnancy?

 There is no particular fruit you have to avoid.
 However, you should be cautious about the serving size as some fruits contain excess sugars and calories.
-Also, you should prefer buying organic fruits free of fertilizers and pesticides.
+Also, you should consider buying organic fruits free of fertilizers and pesticides.
+Additionally, before making any major dietary changes during pregnancy, including increasing or reducing fruit or fruit juice intake, it’s important to check with your healthcare provider to ensure it’s safe for you and your baby.

 Avoid unpasteurized packaged fruits juices during pregnancy